- The Organizational Development Process Cycle

-Like many other process improvement methodologies, the organizational development process takes advantage of a circular set of steps that can be repeated in order to make changes, test them out, and then adjust further until the desired results have been achieved.
+Organizational development has been something that many businesses have taken seriously since at least the 1930's.
+Like many other process improvement methodologies, the organizational development process takes advantage of a circular set of steps that can be repeated to make changes, test them out, and then adjust further until the desired results have been achieved.

-Organizational Development Process Cycle
+The Organizational Development Process Cycle

 This process runs through the following steps:

-- Problem Identification – A problem can be identified in a wide-range of ways including reports from employees, data gathering, and more.
+- Problem Identification – A problem can be identified in a wide-range of ways including reports from employees, data gathering, etc.

 - Gather Data – As soon as the change is put in place, it is time to start gathering data.
-This should be done with a focus on identifying whether or not the changes made are having a positive impact on the problem at hand.
+This should be done with a focus on identifying whether the changes made are having a positive impact on the problem at hand.

 - Repeat – If necessary, the process will be repeated.
 If the changes made had some positive impact, then the process will begin with the current system in place.
-If they didn't, it may be beneficial to go back to the original way things were done in order to reevaluate.
+If they didn't, it may be beneficial to go back to the original way things were done to reevaluate.

 Having access to this data not only helps to ensure problems are objectively solved, but it can also help to find solutions to other issues more quickly.
 If another department is facing a similar problem, the data and strategies used can be applied.
 This can help to cut back on the length of time it takes to address many types of issues.